-- 1) Subclause 4.6.1, "General SQL-schema object information": - a) The specific name of an SQL-invoked routine, if not specified explicitly, is implementation-dependent. - 2) Subclause 4.6.2.1, "Character sets": - a) For characters contained entirely within an SQL-implementation, the methods for encoding them and collecting them into strings are implementation-dependent. - Subclause 4.7.2, "Determinism and constraints": - a) The effect of invoking a routine that claims to be deterministic, but that is not in fact deterministic, is implementation-dependent. - 4) Subclause 4.8.1, "Host languages": - For the binding style Embedded SQL, the mechanisms for generating externally-invoked procedures from SQL-statements, for collecting those externally-invoked procedures into SQL-client modules, and for replacing each SOL-statement with an invocation of the externally-invoked procedure generated from it, are implementation-dependent. - 5) Subclause 6.3.2, "Specification of the Information and Definition Schemata": - a) The actual objects upon which Information Schema views are based are implementation-dependent. - 6) Subclause 6.3.3.2, "Terms denoting rule requirements": - a) The treatment of language that does not conform to the Formats and Syntax Rules of ISO/IEC 9075 is implementation-dependent. - 7) Subclause 6.3.3.7, "Exceptions": - The effect on any assignment targets and SQL descriptor areas of an SQL-statement that terminates with an exception condition, unless explicitly defined by ISO/IEC 9075, is implementation-dependent. - If more than one condition could have occurred as a result of execution of an SQL-statement, it is implementation-dependent whether diagnostic information pertaining to more than one such condition is made available. - 8) Subclause 6.3.3.3, "Rule evaluation order":

-- a) It is implementation-dependent whether expressions are actually evaluated from left to right when the precedence is not otherwise determined by the Formats or by parentheses. - b) If evaluation of the inessential parts of an expression or search condition would cause an exception condition to be raised, then it is implementation-dependent whether or not that condition is raised. - c) The declared type of a site that contains an intermediate result is implementation-dependent.
+- 1) Subclause 4.6.1, "General SQL-schema object information": - a) The specific name of an SQL-invoked routine, if not specified explicitly, is implementation-dependent. - 2) Subclause 4.6.2.1, "Character sets": - a) For characters contained entirely within an SQL-implementation, the methods for encoding them and collecting them into strings are implementation-dependent. - Subclause 4.7.2, "Determinism and constraints": - a) The effect of invoking a routine that claims to be deterministic, but that is not in fact deterministic, is implementation-dependent. - 4) Subclause 4.8.1, "Host languages": - For the binding style Embedded SQL, the mechanisms for generating externally-invoked procedures from SQL-statements, for collecting those externally-invoked procedures into SQL-client modules, and for replacing each SOL-statement with an invocation of the externally-invoked procedure generated from it, are implementation-dependent. - 5) Subclause 6.3.2, "Specification of the Information and Definition Schemata": - a) The actual objects upon which Information Schema views are based are implementation-dependent. - 6) Subclause 6.3.3.2, "Terms denoting rule requirements": - a) The treatment of language that does not conform to the Formats and Syntax Rules of ISO/IEC 9075 is implementation-dependent. - 7) Subclause 6.3.3.3, "Rule evaluation order": - a) It is implementation-dependent whether expressions are actually evaluated from left to right when the precedence is not otherwise determined by the Formats or by parentheses. - b) If evaluation of the inessential parts of an expression or search condition would cause an exception condition to be raised, then it is implementation-dependent whether or not that condition is raised. - c) The declared type of a site that contains an intermediate result is implementation-dependent.